-Although the code and the climate zone classifications are predominantly used within the United States, they can be used in any location.
-Because the mapping and decisions that were made during the development of the new climate zones focused primarily on the United States, this section provides the details of how to properly classify the climate zones based on the thermal criteria [see Table C301.3(2)], the major climate types [see Table C301.3(1)] and warm-humid criteria (see Commentary Figure C301.3) for locations outside of the United States.
+Although the code and the new climate zone classifications it includes are predominately used within the United States, they can be used in any location.
+Because the mapping and decisions that were made during the development of the new climate zones focused primarily upon the United States, this section provides the details of how to properly classify the climate zones based upon the thermal criteria [see Table C301.3(1)] and the warm-humid criteria (see Commentary Figure C301.3) for locations outside of the United States.